Getting Your Shop’s Employees to Adopt the Right Culture

 So, the question you are probably asking is, “How does one create the right culture”?
 First, you need to understand the term, “buy-in”.
 Buy-in means that the people in a company do things not because they are told to, but because they want to.
 You don’t want people to simply obey you; you want people who can think on their own and contribute to your company.
 You want to create an atmosphere where everyone has mutual respect for one another and is committed to the common good of the company.

-Give people the power to make decisions, don’t handcuff them with complicated polices and procedures that have them constantly reporting to you.
+Give people the power to make decisions, don’t handcuff them with complicated policies and procedures that have them constantly reporting to you.
 Let them use their talents.
 Will they make mistakes?
-Absolutely, especially in the beginning, but in time you will build a powerful team of thinkers and decision makers.
+Absolutely, especially in the beginning, but in time you will build a powerful team of thinkers and decision-makers.

 When an employee feels they can act on their own, take risks, and make decisions on their own, they will begin to adopt a culture of ownership.
 They will feel good about themselves, and have confidence that you are behind them 100%.
 Customer service, productivity, and quality will all improve.